Femoral shaft fractures are common, especially in high-energy trauma, with an incidence of around 4 per 10000 person-years.

 External fixation (with subsequent delayed conversion to intramedullary nail) may be used in unstable polytrauma or open fractures, to ensure the patient is physiologically optimised prior to definitive fixation.

-*A retrograde intramedullary nail may be used if concurrent lower limbs fractures or if the patient has a hip replacement in situ)
+*A retrograde intramedullary nail may be used if the femoral fracture is more distal or if the patient has an ipsilateral hip replacement